Xandee-M/QR-code-component/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+I just wanted to share with you all about the frontend coding challenge I completed.
+This incredible challenge is part of Frontend Mentor, a platform that helps improve our coding skills through the construction of realistic projects.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+To complete this challenge, a basic understanding of HTML and CSS was necessary.
+Fortunately, I was already somewhat familiar with these technologies, which made the process smoother.

-## The challenge

-Your challenge is to build out this QR code component and get it looking as close to the design as possible.
+The challenge's objective was to build a QR code component and get it looking as close to the provided design as possible.
+It was a fantastic opportunity to apply my knowledge of style, layout, and responsiveness.
+I had the freedom to choose the tools that best suited my workflow, which was really cool.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.

-The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

-**Have fun building!** 🚀
+Building this project was both a fun and educational experience.
+I gained more confidence in my coding skills and learned some useful tips along the way. 🚀